anupama1990/Artery-C/README.md

 * Pybind 11 (optional)
 * Debugging - GNU GDB 8.1.1

-The simulation framework is organized as follows:
+``Artery-C`` is organized as follows:
-- [Facilities layer] - comprises of the modules corresponding to different types of V2X messaging services and protocols in the facilities layer - cooperative awareness (CA) service, collective perception service (CPS), Decentralized environmental notification (DEN) service.
+- Facilities layer - comprises of the modules corresponding to different types of V2X messaging services and protocols in the facilities layer - cooperative awareness (CA) service, collective perception service (CPS), Decentralized environmental notification (DEN) service.
 Further extensions to other messaging services are possible to be implemented here.
 Currently, it re-uses the components from the ``Artery`` framework.
 Please refer to the path ``src/artery``.
 - [Network & Transport layer] - implementation of BTP and Geonetworking protocols.
 Currently, it re-uses the components from the ``Vanetza`` framework.
 Please refer to the path ``extern/vanetza``.
 - [Access layers] - comprises of the modules corresponding to the access layers of the Cellular V2X protocol stack - PDCP, RLC, MAC and PHY.
 Additionally, an implementation of the radio resource control (RRC) module has been provided.
 It was initially develeloped by implementing a dedicated sidelink interface, sidelink resource allocation modes along with control and user planes as an extension to the ``SimuLTE`` framework.
 It is now upgraded to support integration with ``Simu5G`` and all the 5G-NR standard compliant features of the Cellular V2X protocol stack.
 Different types of wireless channel models to support system level simulations are also included here.
 Please refer to the path ``extern/Simu5G``.
 - [INET] (https://github.com/inet-framework/inet) (located in the path ``extern/inet4.5``).
 - [Road traffic environments] - different types of road traffic scenarios are simulated at a microscopic level within the ``SUMO`` framework.
 The specific road traffic scenarios are loacted in the ``scenarios`` folder and the simulation settings can be modified in the corresponding ``*.xml`` and ``omnetpp.ini`` files within each folder.
 Other suitable scenarios can be added here.
 - [TraCI API] - support bi-directional communication between the network simulator ``Artery-C`` and the road traffic simulator ``SUMO``.
 Please refer to the path ``src/traci``.
 To retrive additional information from the road traffic model into the network simulator ``Artery-C``, specific functions in the files (located in the path ``src/traci``) can be accordingly modified.

-Note: It is recommended to align with the versions of the INET*, *Veins* and *Vanetza* as provided in the ``extern`` folder which get downloaded upon cloning the ``Artery-C`` framework.
+Note: It is recommended to align with the versions of the *INET*, *Veins* and *Vanetza* as provided in the ``extern`` folder which get downloaded upon cloning the ``Artery-C`` framework.
 However recent versions of *INET*, *Veins* and *Vanetza* can be downloaded here:

 - [INET](https://github.com/inet-framework/inet)
 - [Veins](https://github.com/sommer/veins)
 - [Vanetza](https://github.com/riebl/vanetza)

 ## Build instructions
-The first step involves building the dependencies from the Artery-C's root directory.
+The first step involves building the dependencies from the root directory of ``Artery-C``.
 The ``Makefile`` contains rules for building all the dependencies by executing ``make all`` (for release mode) and ``make all MODE=debug`` (for debug mode).

 To build Artery-C in release mode: